 Each student is required to take a comprehensive examination as a requirement for graduation.
-The SchoolCounseling@Denver program uses the national Counselor Preparation Comprehensive Examination (CPCE), offered through Pearson, to fulfill this requirement.
+The SchoolCounseling@Denver program uses the national Counselor Preparation Comprehensive Examination (CPCE), offered through Pearson, as each student's first attempt to fulfill this requirement.
 General content areas for the CPCE align with the eight CACREP (2016) common-core areas and include:

 - 1. Human Growth and Development

 - 2. Social and Cultural Diversity

 - 3. Counseling and Helping Relationships

 - 4. Group Counseling and Group Work

 - 5. Career Development

 - 6. Assessment and Testing

-- 7. Research and Program Evaluation - 8.
-Professional Counseling Orientation and Ethical Practice
+- 7. Research and Program Evaluation

+- 8. Professional Counseling Orientation and Ethical Practice